 TMJ treatments can include massage in the area of the jaw pain to help loosen up the muscles, in addition to a handling of one's poor posture - which can lead to misalignment of the neck and back, which are connected to the jaw muscles.
 If the dentist determines the pain is a result of poor bite/tooth alignment, braces may be used; tooth reshaping is another popular option.
 Some dentists will provide pain reducing medicine that will temporarily treat the situation.
 For certain situations, a dentist may recommend a tooth guard to prevent night-time tooth grinding.
 Depending on the patient's particular situation, the dentist may recommend a variety of workable solutions.

-Kourosh Maddahi, DDS, Los Angeles dentist, will work carefully and thoroughly with you to find the cause of your TMJ and therefore resolve your situation.
+Kourosh Maddahi, DDS, Beverly Hills dentist, will work carefully and thoroughly with you to find the cause of your TMJ and therefore resolve your situation.
 In the twenty-plus years of practice he has solved many TMJ problems for his patients.